froggomad/titled-collection-view-challenge/README.md

 given architecture's rules (MVC in this case) while using good coding and Software Development practices.

+`NOTE:` You are *not* expected to be able to complete these challenges based on information contained solely in the article that likely brought you here.
+You are expected to have to do research - that's probably 80% of our job as Developers anyway.
+I will give you ideas and maybe hints, but the crux of the implementation is up to you.

 # Instructions

 1. [Fork this repo](https://guides.github.com/activities/forking/)